amanuelzewdie/amanuelzewdie/README.md

 - 👋 Hi, I’m Amanuel Zewdie Tadesse.
 - 👀 I’m interested in the Web Design and Web Development.
 - 🌱 I’m currently learning Computer Science at HiLCoE School of Computer Science and Technology.
-- 💞️ I’m looking to collaborate on Web application development, Web design and Web Security.
+- 💞️ I’m looking to collaborate on Web application Design, Development and Security.
 - 📫 How to reach me at amanztad@gmail.com.

 <!---